John of Montfort

-John of Montfort (Yann Moñforzh, Jean de Montfort) (1295 – 26 September 1345, Château d'Hennebont), sometimes known as John IV of Brittany, and 6th Earl of Richmond from 1341 to his death.
-He was the son of Arthur II, Duke of Brittany and his second wife, Yolande de Dreux.
-He contested the inheritance of the Duchy of Brittany by his niece, Joan of Penthièvre, which led to the War of the Breton Succession, which in turn evolved into being part of the Hundred Years' War between England and France.
+John of Montfort (Yann Moñforzh, Jean de Montfort) (1295 – 26 September 1345), sometimes known as John IV, was Duke of Brittany and Earl of Richmond from 1341 to 1345 in dispute with his niece Joan of Penthièvre and her husband Charles of Blois.
+He was also Count of Montfort from 1322.
+He was the son of Arthur II, Duke of Brittany, and his second wife, Yolande of Dreux.
+His contesting of the inheritance of the Duchy of Brittany with his niece Joan led to the War of the Breton Succession, which in turn evolved into being part of the Hundred Years' War between England and France.
 John's patron in his quest was King Edward III of England.
-He died in 1345, 19 years before the end of the war, and the victory of his son John IV over Joan of Penthièvre and her husband, Charles of Blois.
+He died in 1345, 19 years before the end of the war, and the victory of his son John IV, Duke of Brittany, over Joan of Penthièvre and Charles of Blois.

 Biography

 John of Montfort was born in 1295, the only son to Arthur II of Brittany and his second wife Yolande of Dreux.
 In 1322 he inherited from his mother the title of count of Montfort-l'Amaury, and in 1329 he married Joanna of Flanders in Chartres.
 Joanna was the daughter of Louis I, Count of Nevers, and Joan, Countess of Rethel.
 They had: